What Is a Lease Renewal Agreement?

 Can I deny a tenant’s request for lease renewal?

 Yes.
 Lease renewals offer several benefits, such as allowing you to keep good tenants and continue to have a stable source of income.
 And, denying such a request also allows you to keep bad tenants away from your property as well.
 This is especially if they’re doing more harm than good to your property and business.

 Is it okay to change the tenant’s rent in a lease renewal agreement?

 Yes.
 Changing a tenant’s rent is often necessary as the cost of maintaining your property doesn’t always stay the same.
 These changes are fine as long as the tenant is aware and as long as both of you discussed it before creating a lease renewal agreement.
 Any changes other than that of the rental amount will require the attachment of an addendum to th original lease.

-Lease renewals are offered as a privilege to tenants who proved to be trustworthy to the landlord.
-However, it can also be your last line of defense against those who are delinquent and problematic as well.
-Granting such privilege needs to be properly documented in writing, and you can do so by creating a lease renewal agreement
+Landlords offer lease renewals as a privilege to tenants who proved to be trustworthy.
+However, it can also be your last line of defense against those who are delinquent and problematic.
+After all, granting such privilege needs to be properly documented in writing, and you can do so by creating a lease renewal agreement.